 Policy Development

-The need for a new policy or the revision of an existing policy should be initiated through the submission of a proposal to the Executive Committee of the University Senate (ECUS).
-In the case of the revision of an existing policy, the individual or department currently responsible for the policy should be notified and brought into the discussion as early as possible.
+The proposal for developing a new policy or triggering the review of an existing policy (possibly proposing specific revisions) should be initiated through the submission of a proposal to the Executive Committee of the University Senate (ECUS).
+In the case of the review of an existing policy, the individual or department currently responsible for implementing the policy should be notified and brought into the discussion as early as possible.

-Consideration must be given to related policies, in particular, those mandated by the USG Board of Regents and any other relevant government agencies.
-The prevailing authority of the Board of Regents of the University System of Georgia should be clearly understood.
+Consideration must be given to related or superseding policies, in particular, superseding policies of university policy are those policies mandated by the Board of Regents and other relevant government agencies.
+The prevailing authority of the Board of Regents of the University System of Georgia must be clearly understood.
 In case of any divergence from or conflict with the By-laws or Policies of the Board of Regents, the official By-laws and Policies of the Board of Regents shall prevail.

-The committee charged with the development or review of the policy is responsible for researching the issues raised in the proposal.
-The committee minutes must document discussion of the policy.
+The committee to whom ECUS steers the development or review of the policy is responsible for researching and responding to the issues raised in the proposal.
+The committee minutes must document the committee deliberation of the development or review of the policy.

 Writing the Policy Document

-The standard Policy Template contains sections that need to be completed when creating the policy document.
-The Policy Template provides description of each section and provides suggestions on the development of the policy document.
-The template is available on the University Senate website or from the Executive Committee of the University Senate.
+The Policy Template contains sections that need to be completed when creating the policy document and includes a description of each section and provides suggestions on the development of the policy document.
+This Policy Template is available on the University Senate website or from the Executive Committee of the University Senate.
 See Appendix A.

 Requests for the Policy Template should be made to senate@gcsu.edu